jorisvandenbossche/course-python-data/notebooks/pandas_04_time_series_data.md

 **EXERCISE**:

-* select all data in January for all different years
+Select all data in January for all different years

 <details><summary>Hints</summary>